bennylope/django-organizations/docs/usage.rst

 Authentication
 --------------

-django-group-accounts relies on `django.contrib.auth` for the `User` model and authentication mechanisms.
+django-organizations relies on `django.contrib.auth` for the `User` model and authentication mechanisms.

 Creating accounts